MetPX/sarracenia/docs/source/Contribution/Design.rst

 DD: Data Dissemination Configuration (AKA: Data Mart)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The sr deployment configuration is more of an end-point configuration.
+The sr3 deployment configuration is more of an end-point configuration.
 Each node is expected to
 have a complete copy of all the data downloaded by all the nodes.
 Giving a unified view makes
 it much more compatible with a variety of access methods, such as a file browser (over http,
 or sftp) rather than being limited to AMQP notification messages.
 This is the type of view presented by